aws-observability/aws-otel-test-framework/load-generator/README.md

 ### Parameters for Metric Generation:
 1. Metric Count\
-   --metric_count, -m  : (default=1) the number of metrics that should be generated for each metric type.
-This amount of metrics will be updated and exported per period.
+   --metricCount, -m  : (default=1) the number of metrics that should be generated for each metric type.
+This amount of metrics will be updated/exported per period.

 2. Datapoint Count\
-   --flushInterval, -f : (default=1) the number of datapoints that should be created for each metric.
-Number of datapoints updated/exported per period shall be equal to Metric Count * Datapoint Count.
+   --datapointCount, -dp : (default=1) the number of data-points that should be created for each metric.
+Number of data-points updated/exported per period shall be equal to Metric Count * Datapoint Count.

 3. Observation Interval\
    --observationInterval, -o : (default=1000 ms) the interval (in ms) at which metric observations/values are updated.